Hosni Mubarak: Health problems

 In July 2010, the media said Egypt was about to undergo dramatic change because Mubarak was thought to have cancer and because of the scheduled 2011 presidential election.
 Intelligence sources said he had esophageal cancer, stomach or pancreatic cancer; this was denied by Egyptian authorities.
 Speculation about his ill health increased after his resignation from the presidency.
 According to Egyptian media, Mubarak's condition worsened after he went into exile in Sharm el-Sheikh.
-He was reportedly depressed, refused to take medications, and was slipping in and out of consciousness.
+He was reportedly depressed, refused to take medications, and was slipping into and out of unconsciousness.
 According to the source—an unnamed Egyptian security official—"Mubarak wants to be left alone and die in his homeland".
 The source denied that Mubarak was writing his memoirs, stating that he was almost completely unconscious.
 After his resignation, Egypt's ambassador to the United States Sameh Shoukry reported that his personal sources said Mubarak "is possibly in somewhat of bad health", while several Egyptian and Saudi Arabian newspapers reported that Mubarak was in a coma and close to death.
 On 12 April 2011, it was reported that he had been hospitalized after suffering a heart attack during questioning over possible corruption charges.

 In June 2011, Mubarak's lawyer Farid el-Deeb said his client "has stomach cancer, and the cancer is growing".
 Mubarak had undergone surgery for the condition in Germany in 2010 and also suffered from circulatory problems with an irregular heart beat.
 On 13 July 2011, unconfirmed reports stated that Mubarak had slipped into a coma at his residence after giving his final speech, and on 17 July, el-Deeb confirmed the reports.
 On 26 July 2011, Mubarak was reported to be depressed and refusing solid food while in hospital being treated for a heart condition and in custody awaiting trial.

 On 2 June 2012, Mubarak was reported as have suffered a health crisis while being transported to prison after his conviction on the charges of complicity in the killing of protestors.
 Some sources reported he had had a heart attack.
 Further reports stated that Mubarak's health continued to decline; some said he had to be treated with a defibrillator.
 On 20 June 2012, as Mubarak's condition continued to decline, state-run media erroneously reported that the former president had been declared "clinically dead", causing widespread confusion.
 Officials later clarified that Mubarak was in a critical condition.

 On 27 December 2012, Mubarak was taken from Tora Prison to the Cairo military hospital after falling and breaking a rib.
 He was released from prison in August 2013.

 On 19 June 2014, Mubarak slipped in the bathroom at the military hospital in Cairo where he was being held and broke his left leg, also fracturing his left thighbone, requiring surgery.
 Mubarak was serving a three-year sentence for corruption, and also awaiting retrial regarding the killing of protesters during his regime.
 At one time, his release was ordered.
 However, Mubarak had remained at the military hospital since January 2014 due to his ongoing health issues.